PDFs by language

 Patches can be bought with or without a prescription.

-How to use nicotine patches: Depending on body size and smoking habits, most smokers should start using a full-strength patch (15-22 mg of nicotine) daily for 4 weeks, and then use a weaker patch (5-14 mg of nicotine) for another 4 weeks.
+How to use nicotine patches: Depending on body size and smoking habits, most people who smoke should start using a full-strength patch (15-22 mg of nicotine) daily for several weeks, and then use a weaker patch (5-14 mg of nicotine) for another several weeks.
 The patch is changed every day.
 It should be put on in the morning on a clean, dry area of the skin without much hair.
 It should be placed below the neck and above the waist – for instance, on the upper arm or chest.
-The FDA has approved using the patch for a total of 3 to 5 months.
+The FDA has approved using the patch for a total of 3 to 5 months, but using it longer is better than going back to smoking.

 No one has all of the side effects, and some people have none.
-Some side effects, such as racing heart, may occur because the dose of nicotine is too high for you.
+Some side effects, such as racing heart, may mean the dose of nicotine is too high for you.
 Stop using the patch and talk to your health care provider if this happens.
-You can also have nicotine withdrawal symptoms during this time if your NRT dose is too low.
+You could also have nicotine withdrawal symptoms if your NRT dose is too low.

 Nicotine gum can be bought without a prescription.